Azure/azure-sdk-for-js/documentation/writing_tests.md

 Some test cases might need some common setup to properly work.
 If at least more than one of these tests exist in a single file, their setup can be moved out of each test case into a function (or outside constant), as long as the function (or constant) is declared inside of that same test file, and as long as the common code is sufficiently large.
 For readability purposes, if the common code is less than four lines long (as an arbitrary reasonable estimate), it will be clearer if it's left repeated in each test case.

-Let's define an example in which a SDK client might need several lines of setup in two specific tests:
+Let's define an example in which an SDK client might need several lines of setup in two specific tests:

 ```ts
 describe("some group of functionalities", function() {